 Water and sewerage companies

-There are ten companies that provide both water and sewerage services to large regions across England and Wales.
-Many customers get both water and sewerage services from one of these ten companies – but some get their water from a water only company.
+There are eleven companies that provide both water and sewerage services to large regions across England and Wales.
+Many customers get both water and sewerage services from one of these eleven companies – but some get their water from a water only company.

 Water and wastewater companies collect and store water, treat it to high standards, pipe it to homes and businesses across the country, and then take away used water and treat it so that it can be returned to rivers and the sea.